LightTable/LightTable/doc/developer-install.md

  - ["mkdir: cannot create directory" error running branch build on Windows 7 · Issue #1918 · LightTable/LightTable](https://github.com/LightTable/LightTable/issues/1918)

-Place [rcedit](https://github.com/electron/rcedit) on your path to allow the build process to brand the exe.
-It's usually most convenient to download a [pre-built release]((https://github.com/electron/rcedit/releases) from GitHub.
+In order to rebrand a build's resulting executable with the Light Table icon, you will need rcedit on your path.
+If rcedit is not found, it will maintain GitHub's Electron branding.
+There is a [pre-built release of rcedit](https://github.com/electron/rcedit/releases) on GitHub.

 ### Linux